The Voices of Morebath: Academic

 As of 2017, Duffy considered The Voices of Morebath to be his best book.
-The historian Dominic Selwood, in a 2018 review of Duffy's Royal Books and Holy Bones for the Catholic Herald, identified The Stripping the Altars and The Voices of Morebath as Duffy "punching irreparable holes through accepted wisdom".
+The Catholic historian Dominic Selwood, in a 2018 review of Duffy's Royal Books and Holy Bones for the Catholic Herald, identified The Stripping the Altars and The Voices of Morebath as Duffy "punching irreparable holes through accepted wisdom".
 In a 2021 review for Church Times on Duffy's essay collection A People's Tragedy: Studies in Reformation, Richard Chartres, former Church of England Bishop of London, credited Duffy's work in The Stripping the Altars and The Voices of Morebath with revising the understanding of English religion on the eve of Reformation and resistance among the laity and clergy to early Protestantism.

 The historian Carlos Eire, reviewing Duffy's 2011 book Fires of Faith, suggested that The Voices of Morebath served as a response to criticism of The Stripping of the Altars.
-Some responses to the The Stripping of the Altars included accusations that Duffy had cherry-picked sources to support his arguments in that book, whereas Eire described The Voices of Morebath as a "counter-blast" in the form of "an exhaustively detailed microhistory".
-Eire held that Fires of Faith continued Duffy's revisionist from The Stripping of the Altars and The Voices of Morebath.
+Some responses to The Stripping of the Altars included accusations that Duffy had cherry-picked sources to support his arguments in that book, whereas Eire described The Voices of Morebath as a "counter-blast" in the form of "an exhaustively detailed microhistory".
+Eire held that Fires of Faith continued Duffy's revisionism from The Stripping of the Altars and The Voices of Morebath.

 The French historian Jean-Pierre Moreau assessed both The Stripping of the Altars and The Voices of Morebath as in revisionist tradition of English scholarship on the English Reformation.
 Writing in 2004, Moreau observed that a new school of English Reformation history, post-revisionism, had developed since 1990.
 Moreau said that post-revisionists evaluated Dickens's thesis, saying the false conception that the religious revolution came "from the bottom" was not actually present.
 However, they also accepted some revisionist criticisms of Dickens.
 Post-revisionist historians, such as Alec Ryrie, emphasize considering how socio-economic and cultural factors may have induced the English Reformation.